atsign-foundation/at_protocol/specification/atsign_protocol_specification.md

 `pubKeyCS` (a checksum) was the predecessor of `pubKeyHash` (a hash plus `hashingAlgo` companion field).
 Servers accept both on read.
 New writes must emit `pubKeyHash` + `hashingAlgo`.
-A record may carry one or the other, never both meaningfully — see Appendix B.4.
+A record may carry one or the other, never both meaningfully, see Appendix B.4.

 ### D.17 Session ID format